aerospike/aerospike-client-python/doc/client.rst

     .. method:: map_get_by_index_range(key, bin, index, range, return_type[, meta[, policy]])

-        Return the map entries from the map specified by *key* and *bin* starting at the given *index* location and removing *range* number of items.
+        Return a *range* number of elements from the map at *key* and *bin*, starting at the given *index*.

         :param tuple key: a :ref:`aerospike_key_tuple` tuple associated with the record.
         :param str bin: the name of the bin.
-        :param index: :py:class:`int` the index location of the first map entry to remove
+        :param index: :py:class:`int` the starting index for the range
-        :param range: :py:class:`int` the number of items to remove from the map
+        :param range: :py:class:`int` number of elements in the range
         :param return_type: :py:class:`int` :ref:`map_return_types`
         :param dict meta: unused for this operation
         :param dict policy: optional :ref:`aerospike_operate_policies`.